Japan Visa for Tourists & Landing Permits For Getting to Japan and Finding Teaching Work

 If you decide to travel to Japan and try your hand at teaching, keep in mind the adventure starts with a visa.

 You can travel to Japan on what used to be called a tourist visa.
+They have since changed it to what is called a :"landing permit".
 In fact, hundreds if not thousands of teachers do every year.

 If you intend to go to Japan without a working visa, make sure you buy a round trip ticket.
-This assures immigration that you have the ability to return home if you decide not to change your landing permit to a working visa.
-Not having one might make your trip a mighty short one!
+This assures immigration that you have the ability to return home if you decide not to change your landing permit to a working visa, meaning you were unable to find an employer willing to sponsor you thus not allowing the government to issue the visa, makes for a mighty short trip.

 Keep in mind it is illegal to work with only a landing permit.
 You won’t be able to teach English at any of the large chain schools, although small schools have been known to let teachers work until they can get a working visa.

 Japan Visa For Working & What You'll Need to Get Started

 In order to teach English as a second language legally, you need a working visa and in order to get this you will need a university degree of any discipline.
 No ifs on this one - original documentation (your diploma) in addition to other documentation is required in the visa process.
 When immigration issues your working visa it will be for 1 to 3 years.
 The company that sponsors you has nothing to do with how long your visa will be good for.
 This is in the hands of immigration.

 There's quite a bit to it but here's what you need to get a "Specialist in Humanities/International Services visa.
 (This is the type typically given to English teachers.)

 1."
 Documents certifying the relationship between the business office in a foreign country and the business office in Japan."